university-bootcamp/ta-assessment-splurty/README.md

 Splurty is the first application students build.

-This problem is a very common problem that exists on [Lesson 6](https://workspace.thefirehoseproject.com/splurty/6) of the splurty application..
+This problem is a very common problem that exists on [Lesson 6](https://workspace.thefirehoseproject.com/splurty/6) of the splurty application.

 ```